 Akimbo.
-A podcast about our culture and about how we can change it.
+A podcast about our culture and how we can change it.
 About seeing what's happening and choosing to do something.
 With Seth Godin, a writer, a speaker and "an agent of change" with a deeply zen, contemplative approach.
-I love these podcasts for their calm, practical and radically clear message for all of us to “go make a ruckus.”
+Calm, practical.
+A radically clear message for all of us to “go make a ruckus.”
 And be ourselves.

 Coaching for Leaders.
 If you don't have access to formal leadership development or aren't working directly with a leadership coach, podcast founder and host Dave Stachowiak has you covered.
 In each episode he interviews a guest with a passion for leadership and elicits practical tools so you can take action immediately.

 On Being with Krista Tippett.
 Conversations leaning into the big questions of meaning in 21st century lives and endeavors — spiritual inquiry, science, social healing, and the arts.
 What does it mean to be human?
-How do we want to live?
-And who will we be to each other?
-Each week a new discovery about the immensity of our lives.
-I listen often to the unedited versions…they are long, at times messy, but also reveal deeper layers of thinking.
+Who are we with each other?
+I listen often to the unedited versions…they are deliciously more messy, revealing deep layers.

 The Reboot Podcast.
 Entrepreneurs, CEO’s, and Startup Leaders discuss with host Jerry Colonna the emotional and psychological challenges they face daily as leaders.
 This one goes deep into the heart and soul, the wins and losses, the ups and downs of startup leadership.